25 - 26/09/2024

 • Upholding upward convergence, territorial cohesion and equality

-This event takes place under Chatham House rules, and participation is available upon invitation only.
+This event took place under Chatham House rules, and participation was possible upon invitation only.
 For more information, please contact Thainá Leite, FEPS Project Officer (thaina.leite@feps-europe.eu), or Vanessa Zwisele, FEPS Project Officer (vanessa.zwisele@feps-europe.eu).

 Network